Thurles Sarsfields GAA

 Thurles Sarsfields is a Tipperary GAA club which is located in County Tipperary, Ireland.
 Both hurling and Gaelic football are played in the "Mid-Tipperary" divisional competitions.
 The club is centred in the town of Thurles at Semple Stadium.
-The club was founded in 1881 and is the most honoured club in the history of the county championship with 36 County Titles.
+The club was founded in 1881 and is the most honoured club in the county, with 36 Tipperary Senior Hurling Championship titles.
+Thurles Sarsfields are affiliated with the town's juvenile club Dúrlas Óg.